 The key to understanding, if you need help, is if something that should feel natural and enjoyable is causing you distress, pain and shame.
 This being the case, effective treatment is available to help you to recover.

 Sex, drugs and alcohol

 Sex addiction is often accompanied by an addiction to drugs or alcohol or at the very least a substance misuse problem.
 Alcohol and drugs loosen inhibitions and enable a sex addict to have the courage to follow through with their fantasies.
 Certain drugs such as cocaine and GHB/GBL heighten sexual arousal and increase stamina, they often go hand in hand with sex addiction.

 Where there is an addiction to alcohol or a drug and behaviour, it is imperative that all conditions presenting are treated simultaneously.
 Leaving any addiction or mental health illness untreated nearly always results in relapse.

-PCP specialise in dual diagnosis treatment, we can provide medical detox for any alcohol or drug dependence together with a full rehabilitation programme.
+Rehab Today by PCP specialise in dual diagnosis treatment, we can provide medical detox for any alcohol or drug dependence together with a full rehabilitation programme.
 This ensures that all conditions are treated comprehensively and drastically reduces the chances of relapse.